build-on-aws/content/posts/wip-limits-help-you-get-more-stuff-done/index.md

 ## Conclusion

 Hopefully now you understand why limiting WIP is not just a thing we do, but is a key part of the Kanban process, and necessary so as to improve flow of value through the system.
-Limiting WIP improves flow, and helps us produce more quickly and reliably, drives collaboration, and gets the team working together, and aids our commitment to completing valuable features.
+Limiting WIP improves flow and helps us produce more quickly and reliably, drives collaboration, gets the team working together, and aids our commitment to completing valuable features.